Cube structures of the universal minimal system, nilsystems and applications: Background

 Ellis introduced this notion, and it has proved to be a useful tool in studying dynamical systems.
-The algebraic properties of $E(X)$ can be converted into the dynamical properties of $(X, T)$ and the reverse is also true.
+The algebraic properties of $E(X,T)$ can be converted into the dynamical properties of $(X, T)$ and the reverse is also true.
 To exemplify this, we recall the following theorem.

-\begin{theorem}[see {\cite[Chapters 3,4 and 5]{Auslander_minimal_flows_and_extensions:1988}}] Let $(X, T)$ be a topological dynamical system.
+\begin{theorem}[see {\cite[Chapters 3, 4 and 5]{Auslander_minimal_flows_and_extensions:1988}}] Let $(X, T)$ be a topological dynamical system.
 Then, \begin{enumerate}[label=(\arabic*)] \item $(X, T)$ is distal if and only if $E(X, T)$ is a group. \item $(X, T)$ is equicontinuous if and only if $E(X, T)$ is an abelian group if and only if $E(X, T)$ is a group of continuous transformations. \end{enumerate} \end{theorem}

 In particular, a system of order $1$ can be characterized by its enveloping semigroup.
-It is a natural question to ask whether it is possible to characterize the systems of order $d$ by its enveloping semigroup.
-The following theorem answers this question.
+It is a natural question to ask whether it is possible to characterize the systems of order $d$ by their enveloping semigroup.
+The following theorem answers this question in the case of $\Z$-actions.